sharath6umich/adobe-address-verify/README.md

 Built at api to verify a bulk of addressesfrom a spreadsheet and get the longitute and lattitude of the address by leveraging Google's geolocation api

+Simple and intuitive design, minimal http requests, optimal performance were my primary focus on designing the application

 Simple command line execution:
 ==============================